Hepting’s Road: A novel of teaching

 Bridget Mawhinney – Elementary School Teacher and Counselor.

 The lack of perceived professional success mirrors Steve’s personal life.
-An attempted reconciliation with Monique fails and Donna’s brawling, jealous ex-husband is an obstacle to a closer connection with the secretary.
+An attempted reconciliation with Monique fails while Donna’s brawling, jealous ex-husband is an obstacle to a closer connection with the secretary.
 The vivacious Charlotte continues to be unpredictable, in part explained by two episodes of male desertion, at birth and as a pregnant teen.
 Charlotte encourages Steve to return to the financial industry, possibly eyeing future financial comfort.
-Once again Steve is manipulated by an unethical leader, on this occasion the manager of the investment firm, and refuses the stock broker offer under such deceitful circumstances.
+Once again Steve is manipulated by an unethical leader, on this occasion the manager of the investment firm, and refuses the stockbroker offer under such deceitful circumstances.

 “As a middle school principal, consistently frustrated by educational bureaucracy I can clearly relate to this amusing story that deals with interpersonal relationships in and outside of school.
 A good read!”
 Phil Maund – Middle School Teacher and Principal (retired).

 Temporarily stung by the misfortune, Steve is energized by student enthusiasm for an international aid project, conceived by Principal Pinholm, while Janitor Jim and special-needs teen, Tiny Little who, under Jim’s tutelage, is becoming an adroit stock picker, provide financial support.
 Steve is impressed with the project’s potential, not only for improving the prospects of Namibian villagers but in stimulating the humanitarian instincts of affluent American children.